usdot-jpo-ode/wzdx/full-spec/full-spec.md

 **typeName** | Enum | A string representing the type of work occurring in the work zone activity | Required |
 **isArchitecturalChange** | Data element | A boolean (true/false) value indiciating if the type of work is associated with an architectural change | Optional |

-**Note:** The `ActivityType` data frame occurrs in an `ActivityTypes` list in the work zone activity common core data.
+**Note:** The `ActivityType` data frame occurrs in an `activityTypes` list in the work zone activity common core data.
 The `ActivityTypes` field itself is optional, though the `typeName` field is required for each frame that is included in this list.

 ### Enumerated Types
 #### Table 8.
 Enumerated Types Table